Hou465/Assignment-2Xiaoyu-Hou.github.io/README.md

 # Assignment-2Xiaoyu-Hou201078224.github.io
  planning for drunks
+## Descriptions
+### The basic algorithm is, for each drunk (who will have numbers between 10 and 250 assigned before leaving the pub), move the drunk randomly left/right/up/down in a loop that picks randomly the way it will go.
+When it hits the correctly numbered house, stop the process and start with the next drunk.
+At each step for each drunk, add one to the density for that point on the map.
 ## Main Steps
 ### 1.Pull in the data file and finds out the pub point and the home points.
 ### 2.Draws the pub and homes on the screen.